Amazon Kindle & Paperback

-Marc Neuffer has been a fan of science fiction since the early 1960s.
-He uses his extensive science and engineering background to pen novels of future time and space with plausible science as a backdrop for his imaginative action and adventure stories built around lives of realistic characters.
+Marc Neuffer has been a fan of science fiction and adventure novels since the early 1960s.
+He uses his extensive science and engineering background to pen novels of time and space with plausible science as a backdrop for his imaginative action and adventure stories built around lives of realistic characters.

 Before becoming an author, Marc spent 20 years roaming the world with the U.S. Navy as a nuclear propulsion engineer visiting sixteen countries in Europe, Down Under, Asia, Eastern Pacific, Indian Ocean, and the Mediterranean.
 He has lived in San Diego, LA, San Francisco, and Seattle.